EdgarasKarolina/BalticMarinasBuySellWS/README.md

 # Baltic Marinas Buying and Selling Web Service

-Events Management web service build on ASP.NET Core platform.
-The purpose of this API is to serve Baltic Marinas booking web application as a module which handles all the items that are being sold on the application by the users.
+Web service build on ASP.NET Core platform which handles all of the comercial activity on the application.
+The purpose of this
+API is to serve Baltic Marinas booking web application as a module which handles all the items that are being sold on the application by the users.

 This functionality is handled by the Buying and Selling API which stores the required data in a MySQL database.